Use CBA V or CBA IV to Characterize a Solar Panel

 Solar panels have a dramatic drop in output voltage as the load increases.
 The CBA V and CBA IV have the ability sweep the solar panel, by varying the load, to see how the panel reacts.
 The below charts (5W and 85W panels) shows a simple current vs. voltage chart in direct sunlight for one panel.
 Note how the load becomes greater as the voltage drops; until there is a point at which the panel is of no use.

-It is important to look at the solar panel characteristics to determine the charge level needed for charging a batter.
+It is important to look at the solar panel characteristics to determine the charge level needed for charging a battery.
 An interesting characteristic of a solar panel is what is referred to as the maximum power point.
 Multiply each point on the graph by the voltage times current to get power, as show on the below graphs.
 Note how the power output from the panel has a sweet point (or semi-sweet range).
 It is in this range of a load that the panel delivers the most power.
 Using a solar panel to charge a battery this is the charge level you want to use.

 It is good practice when characterizing a panel to try it under different sunlight conditions.
 For example bright sun directly to panel, bright sun at an angle to the panel, cloudy day, so on and so forth.
 The chart below shows the top line from direct southern sunlight exposure vs. indirect sunlight pointed to the north.